Skip to content

 Each button displays a count in parentheses, like "Active (12)".

-Combining Search and Filters
+Combining search and filters

 You can use search and filters together: